 The club was chartered in 1966 with 16 members, has functioned continuously since and currently meets at the Hurst EOC (Emergency Operations Center), which is on the second floor of Firestation #2 at 837 West Pipeline Road Hurst, TX on the third Monday of each month.
 The meeting starts promptly at 7pm.

-To become a member of the Hurst Amateur Radio Club, first review the current club By-laws and then signup for a HamClubOnline account, then search for W5HRC here.
-You can fill out an application there which is then submitted to the club treasurer along with the yearly dues of $25 for an individual or $35 for a family membership.
+To become a member of the Hurst Amateur Radio Club, first review the W5HRC club By-laws and then signup for a HamClubOnline account, then search for W5HRC here.
+You can fill out an application there which is then submitted to the club treasurer along with the yearly dues of $25 for an individual or $35 for you family.
 Dues are due yearly in June.
-They are payable in person or online through HCO Amateur radio operators licensed by the FCC within the last year are eligible to have their first years dues waived.
+They are payable in person or online through HCO Amateur radio operators licensed by the FCC within the last year are eligible to have their first year’s dues waived.